LDurham89/CNN_Cancer_Detection/Draft.md

 ### Refinement

 A few approaches were taken to refining the model used here.
 The first was to start off with a base architecture, to which I then added more layers to evaluate performance.
+Below is the base architecture:

+FIGURE

-While I was confident that Adam was the most appropriate optimizer for this model, I also tested the performance against the RMSprop optimizer.
+While I was confident that Adam was the most appropriate optimizer for this model, ####Why?
+I also tested the performance against the RMSprop optimizer.
 This will be discussed in more detail in the next section.

 While not strictly speaking a method of refinement, I also carried out data augmentation as discussed earlier in order to increase the amount of information within the data sets.